Guide to Giving

 Gifts of cash, either by check, credit card, or online, are available for immediate use by the University and are usually fully tax deductible by donors who itemize deduction on their tax returns.
 Checks should be made payable to Kettering University.
 You can print a gift form to return with your gift so your donation is properly credited.

 Pledges are gift commitments paid over a period of time according to a prearranged payment schedule.
 Donors can receive reminders monthly, quarterly, or yearly, or set up an agreement where Kettering will periodically charge your credit card or debit your account.
 Indicate your pledge on the gift form or contact us for options, or to set-up a pledge program that will work for you.
-Gifts of $10,000 or more makes the contributor a member of the President’s Council, one of the donor recognition societies available at Kettering University.
+Gifts of $10,000 or more makes the contributor a member of the President's Circle, one of the donor recognition societies available at Kettering University.

 Company Matching Gifts